Who lives at Kensington Palace?

-Kensington Palace's previous residents have included Diana, Princess of Wales, HRH The Duke of Edinburgh and Princess Margaret.
+Kensington Palace's previous residents have included The Duke and Duchess of Sussex, Diana, Princess of Wales, HRH The Duke of Edinburgh, and Princess Margaret.

 Diana, Princess of Wales was particularly fond of the Sunken Garden at Kensington Palace and in 2017 the planting scheme was transformed into The White Garden in her memory.

-In November 2017, Prince Harry and Ms Meghan Markle chose to hold the official photo call to mark the announcement of their engagement in the Sunken Garden at Kensington Palace.Visit the Kensington Palace gardens
+In November 2017, The Duke and Duchess of Sussex chose to hold the official photo call to mark the announcement of their engagement in the Sunken Garden at Kensington Palace.Visit the Kensington Palace gardens

 It was at the palace that Victoria met Prince Albert, her future Consort, and was woken with news of her accession in June 1837.
 She held her first Privy Council meeting that same day in the Red Saloon and a few weeks later departed for Buckingham Palace, admitting she would miss the ‘poor old palace’.